Welcome back to school! We hope you had a relaxing and restorative summer!

 Ford’s Theatre offers student playbills, post-show discussions, classroom resources and lesson plans to make attending the theatre a lively accompaniment to ELA and Social Studies curricula.

 Did You Know?
-We have an exciting post-show Come From Away Lesson Plan that invites students to step into the shoes of Come From Away’s creators.
+We have Lesson Plans that invite students to step into the shoes of Come From Away’s creators.
 Students interview an adult in their community about 9/11 and then create an original monologue from their interview.
 We can’t wait to see what your students create!

 [Check out the “For Teachers” page on our website!]